FeatureBaseDB/featurebase/docs/tutorials.md

 Pilosa supports encrypting all communication with nodes in a cluster using TLS, including [Mutual TLS Authentication](https://en.wikipedia.org/wiki/Mutual_authentication).
 In this tutorial, we will be setting up a three node Pilosa cluster running on the same computer.
 The same steps can be used for a multi-computer cluster but that requires setting up firewalls and other platform-specific configuration which is beyond the scope of this tutorial.

 This tutorial assumes that you are using a UNIX-like system, such as Linux or MacOS.
-[Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about) works equally well on Windows 10 systems.
+Operating systems that do not support the POSIX-compliant mmap system call, such as Windows, are not supported.

 #### Installing Pilosa and Creating the Directory Structure

 If you haven't already done so, install Pilosa server on your computer.
-For Linux and WSL (Windows Subsystem for Linux) use the [Installing on Linux](../installation/#installing-on-linux) instructions.
+For Linux use the [Installing on Linux](../installation/#installing-on-linux) instructions.
 For MacOS use the [Installing on MacOS](../installation/#installing-on-macos).
 We do not support precompiled releases for other platforms, but you can always compile it yourself from source.
 See [Build from Source](../installation/#build-from-source).

 After installing Pilosa, you may have to add it to your `$PATH`.
 Check that you can run Pilosa from the command line:
 ``` request